John Tarrant, Director

 zenosaurus is my blog and primer on how to work with koans in a way that is actually meant to change your life.

 Books: Bring Me The Rhinoceros — and Other Zen Koans That Will Save Your Life (This is a calling card for our approach to Zen) and The Light Inside the Dark: Zen, Soul & the Spiritual Life (This is an integration of Zen and western approaches, especially art, Jungian work and the imagination)

 David Weinstein, Roshi, is lead teacher at PZI’s Oakland Zendo, San Jose Sitting Group and Wind-in-Grass Sangha in San Francisco.
+He oversees PZI’s teacher training program.
 He is also a visiting teacher at the Springs Mountain Sangha in Colorado Springs.
 David lives in Oakland with his wife, where he is a psychotherapist specializing in addiction and spirituality.
 His teaching emphasizes ways of discovering true Zen practice in the midst of ordinary life.
 He is especially interested helping people cultivate an appreciation of koan practice as a way of recognizing our lives as works of art.

 Deborah Saint, Sensei, is a koan teacher with Pacific Zen Institute.
 Deb retired from a long productive and satisfying public service career working with Indian tribes to resolve water resource issues in the Colorado River basin.
 She has two happy adult children.
 Deb began her practice with Desert Lotus Zen of the Pacific Zen Institute and has led DLZ for 10 years.
 She is interested in how koans work to open the heart revealing kindness and compassion.